fraser-lab/fraser-lab.github.io/philosophy/rss_how_to.md

 ---
 title: How to use RSS to follow the Scientific Literature
 layout: default
-group: compact
+group: philosophy
 ---

 We reject the idea that it is impossible to “stay on top of the literature”.
 Scanning and reading papers is one of our most important and enjoyable responsibilities as scientists.
-The backstory is explained in [an older post](https://fraserlab.com/2013/09/28/The-Fraser-Lab-method-of-following-the-scientific-literature/) that editorializes on why this approach is superior to just leveraging twitter, relyiing on emailed tables of contents, or spending a lot of time organizing PDFs in apps like Mendeley.
+The backstory is explained in [an older post](https://fraserlab.com/2013/09/28/The-Fraser-Lab-method-of-following-the-scientific-literature/) that editorializes on why this approach is superior to just leveraging twitter, relying on emailed tables of contents, or spending a lot of time organizing PDFs in apps like Mendeley.
 This page serves as a focused and updated “how to” guide on using RSS and efficiently scanning the literature.

 ### The 80-20 theory of the literature

 We navigate the literature at different levels and must become comfortable with two things: 1) not progressing the vast majority of articles past each level and 2) abandoning an article in the middle of each level.

 * Level 1: reading titles of articles
 * Level 2: reading abstracts
 * Level 3: scanning figures and headings
 * Level 4: reading the article
 * Level 5: studying the article (including reading articles it cites!).

 At each stage, aim to progess less than 20% of the articles to the next stage - said another way, aim to reject at least 80% of the articles!
 Your goal is to only save those that are interesting and to segregate those activities that can be done without much mental engagement (levels 1-2, can be easily done on your phone, for example) from those that require focus (generally 3 and 4 - and most certainly 5 require deeper concentration).